How Much Money Do You Need to Start a Business?

 For many Americans, equity is the most valuable asset in their portfolio, but they don’t realize home equity can be used to build wealth.
 It can be leveraged—to fund your dreams, such as a new business, education, or cover critical needs—without taking on a small business loan, new debt, or moving out and finding a new home.

 Wondering how to raise money for a business without a loan?
-A residential sale-leaseback allows you to convert all of your equity to cash without taking on debt or leaving the home you love.
-With Truehold's sale-leaseback, you sell to us, a trusted residential real estate and services company, and sign a lease at closing that enables you to continue living at home as a renter.
+A sell and stay transaction allows you to convert your equity to cash without leaving the home you love.
+With Truehold's sell and stay transaction, you sell your home then rent it back, and unlock your home equity to use as you see fit.
 This way, you can fund your new business, debt-free.
+And, you no longer have to worry about property tax, property insurance, or essential repairs.
+Truehold has you covered.

 Ready to learn more?
-Give us a call at (314) 353-9757 and one of our advisors will reach out to review the process, answer your questions, and see if Truehold's sale-leaseback can help you reach your financial goals.
+Give us a call at (314) 353-9757 and one of our representatives will reach out to review the process, answer your questions, and see if Truehold's sell and stay transaction can help you reach your financial goals.

 Sources: